saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 ### The problem

 We don't store all the APIs results in Pinia stores, sometimes we store them in the same Vue component's instance.
-We used `$fetch` .. and got executed twice (as expected).. we tried to wrap it with `callOnce` like below:
+We used our plugin `$API` that uses `$fetch` internally and as expected it got executed twice .. we tried to wrap it with `callOnce` like below:

 ```vue [home.vue]
 <template>{{ myData }}</template>